terser/terser/README.md

                                 as JSON to STDOUT respectively.
     --comments [filter]         Preserve copyright comments in the output.
-By default this works like Google Closure, keeping JSDoc-style comments that contain "@license" or
+By default this works like Google Closure, keeping JSDoc-style comments that contain e.g. "@license",
-                                "@preserve".
+                                or start with "!".
 You can optionally pass one of the following arguments to this flag:
                                 - "all" to keep all comments
                                 - `false` to omit comments in the output